ervandew/eclim/doc/content/cheatsheet.rst

   Allows you to execute test cases in your favorite build tool.
 - :ref:`:JUnitResult <:JUnitResult>` [testcase] -
   Allows you to view the results of a test case.
-- :ref:`:JavaImport` - Import the class under the cursor.
+- :ref:`:JavaImport <:JavaImport>` - Import the class under the cursor.
-- :ref:`:JavaImportMissing` - Import all undefined types.
+- :ref:`:JavaImportMissing <:JavaImportMissing>` - Import all undefined types.
 - :ref:`:JavaSearch <:JavaSearch>`
   [-p <pattern>] [-t <type>] [-x <context>] [-s <scope>] - Search for classes, methods, fields, etc.  (With pattern supplied, searches for the element under the cursor).
-- :ref:`:JavaSearchContext` -
+- :ref:`:JavaSearchContext <:JavaSearchContext>` -
   Perform a context sensitive search for the element under the cursor.
+- :ref:`:JavaCorrect <:JavaCorrect>` -
-- :ref:`:JavaCorrect` - Suggest possible corrections for a source error.
+  Suggest possible corrections for a source error.
 - :ref:`:JavaDocSearch <:JavaDocSearch>` -
   Search for javadocs.
 Same usage as **:JavaSearch**.
 - :ref:`:JavaDocComment <:JavaDocComment>` -